7 Short Lessons from Gabriel García Márquez

 Now, before I dive into our 7 timeless Márquezian lessons, I’ll recommend to each and every one of you to please buy yourself a copy yesterday.

-Paired with these, we have 7 Writing Exercises “Stolen” from the Master himself, complete with detail, examples, and direct quotes from Marquez.
-Though the lessons below are all free to read, the exercises are accessible to our paying subscribers only.
 Please consider upgrading to a paid subscription to support our work and efforts here at Strange Piglrims towards indie lit.

 1. Imagination and fantasy are opposites